celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ```
 From our `assets2` folder, we import some stylesheets that will be used to give our frontend a specific feel.

-_Disclaimer: This method of importing css files is not recommended for building large scale applications and is only used here for the purpose of keeping this tutorial simple and concise._
+_Disclaimer: This method of importing css files is not recommended for building large-scale applications and is only used here to keep this tutorial simple and concise._

 Up next, you would add the body of the html and add specific script tags which would give our dapp some functionality.